miguilimzero/filament-auto-panel/README.md

 This feature only sets the column default visibility in the top-right menu of your table.
 You can enable/disable any column at any time using the panel.

 > The primary key column will always be shown.
+You cannot customize form or infolist columns.

 ## Searchable Columns

-You can set searchable columns for your Auto Resource or Auto Relation Manager using the `$searchableColumns` attribute:
+You can set searchable columns for your Auto Resource or Auto Relation Manager using:

 ```php
 protected static array $searchableColumns = [